stjudecloud/university/docs/genomics-platform/about-our-data/ontology/index.md

 - There's a notable shift in classifying diffuse intrinsic pontine glioma to midline glioma, reflecting evolving understanding and diagnostic criteria noted by the WHO CNS5 guidelines.

-- Additionally, our ontology's inclusion of modifiers such as anaplastic or diffuse diverges from the recent WHO CNS5 classification updates for grading, particularly concerning tumors like astrocytoma and glioblastoma.
+- Additionally, our disease ontology's inclusion of modifiers such as anaplastic or diffuse diverges from the recent WHO CNS5 classification updates for grading, particularly concerning tumors like astrocytoma and glioblastoma.

 **Review of Embryonal Tumors<sup>6</sup>:**